Want to sell items online and wondering if you should post it on OfferUp vs Facebook Marketplace?

 - Baby Items – Looking to sell a gently used crib, baby clothes or other items?
 Both OfferUp and Facebook Marketplace accept these listings.
 Be sure to make sure that the items are not under recall before posting.
 Toys, books, and other games are also popular.

 - Kids Toys & Clothing – If you are cleaning out closets, both toys and clothing that your children have outgrown can usually be sold online.
 Be sure you take several photos and are honest about condition, details and any damage.
+You can also sell things like board games, Lego, or collectible card games like Pokemon and Magic The Gathering.

 - Used Vehicles – Used cars are in high demand and are fetching an excellent price from both dealers and online listings.
 To sell a vehicle, you will need the title and registration.
 It’s also recommended to have the CarFax or vehicle maintenance records as well.